-We are a "controlled company" as defined in Rule 4350(c)(5) of the Nasdaq Marketplace Rules because more than 50% of our voting power is held by Raúl Alarcón, Jr., our Chairman of the Board, President and Chief Executive Officer ("CEO").
-As a "controlled company," we are exempt from the requirements of Rule 4350(c) of the Nasdaq listing standards that would otherwise require us to have (i) a majority of independent directors on the Board, (ii) compensation and nominating committees composed solely of independent directors, (iii) the compensation of executive officers determined by a majority of the independent directors or a compensation committee composed solely of independent directors, and (iv) director nominees selected or recommended to the Board for selection, either by a majority of the independent directors, or a nominating committee composed solely of independent directors.
-Consequently, we are exempt from independent director requirements of Rule 4350(c) of the Nasdaq Marketplace Rules, except for the requirements under subsection (2) thereof pertaining to executive sessions of independent directors and those under subsection (d) thereof pertaining to the Audit Committee.
+We are a "controlled company" as defined in Rule 5615(c)(1) of the Nasdaq Listing Rules because more than 50% of our voting power is held by Raúl Alarcón, Jr., our Chairman of the Board, President and Chief Executive Officer ("CEO").
+As a "controlled company," we are exempt from the requirements of Rule 5605(b), (d) and (e) of the Nasdaq listing standards that would otherwise require us to have (i) a majority of independent directors on the Board, (ii) compensation and nominating committees composed solely of independent directors, (iii) the compensation of executive officers determined by a majority of the independent directors or a compensation committee composed solely of independent directors, and (iv) director nominees selected or recommended to the Board for selection, either by a majority of the independent directors, or a nominating committee composed solely of independent directors.
+Consequently, we are exempt from independent director requirements of Rule 5605 (b), (d) and (e) of the Nasdaq Listing Rules, except for the requirements under subsection (b)(2) thereof pertaining to executive sessions of independent directors and those under subsection (c) thereof pertaining to the Audit Committee.
 Currently, we have an Audit Committee and Compensation Committee composed solely of independent directors.